-What does it cost to live in Boquete?
+What does it cost to live in Boquete or Volcan?
 That’s the question I get asked most often.
 And it’s the most important question you need the answer to before you make the decision to move offshore.

-We’ve been tracking our living expenses since moving to Boquete so I thought I’d share them to give you a realistic picture of what it costs to live in Boquete.
+I’ve been tracking our living expenses since moving to Boquete, so I thought I’d share them to give you a realistic picture of what it costs to live in Boquete.

 There are many areas in Panama where you can live for much less.
-If you live near Coronado or Panama City, you’ll pay much more.
+You’ll pay much more if you live near Coronado or Panama City.

 HOUSING

-This is usually your biggest expense but it does not have to be in Boquete.
+Housing is usually your biggest expense, but it can be affordable in Boquete.

-I recommend that you rent for at least 6-12 months before you buy anything.
-That’s the only way you can really get to know an area.
+I recommend renting for at least 6-12 months before buying anything.
+That’s the only way you can get to know an area.

-Many people make the decision to become a renter for the rest of their life once they move offshore.
+Many become a renter for the rest of their lives once they move offshore.
 It gives you a lot more flexibility.
-Rent is so affordable, it really does not make a lot of sense to buy.
+Rent is so affordable it really does not make a lot of sense to buy.

-We pay $600 per month for a fully furnished 2 bedroom, 2 bath house on an acre with 100 banana plants, coffee plants, exotic flowers and a spectacular view.
+From 2010 to 2012, we paid $600 per month for a fully furnished 2 bedroom, 1.5 bath house on an acre with 100 banana plants, coffee plants, exotic flowers, and a spectacular view.
 We could pay more.. but why?
 We have everything we need at an affordable price.
+That same house rents for $750 in 2023.

-Water and basic cable TV are included in our rent.
-Keep in mind, water is only $55 PER YEAR in Boquete.
-We opted for additional movie channels for an extra $12 per month.
+Water and basic internet were included in our rent.
+Keep in mind, water is only $100 PER YEAR in Boquete.
+We opted to increase our internet speed for an additional $50 per month.

 The house came furnished with a sofa, two chairs, an old TV, two queen size beds, dining room table & chairs, sheets, towels, pots & pans, dishes, glasses, silverware.
 It also came with a stackable washer and dryer.